 Penalties are also for the deterrence and education of every other player in the event and are also used to track player behavior over time.

-We should also note that you don’t have to receive a penalty to recognize that you don’t want to.
-If a friend of ours lost an important game because of a penalty, we surely don’t want to lose in the same way.
+We should also note that you don’t have to receive a penalty to recognize that you don’t want to receive one.
+Hearing about a friend getting a penalty for an action helps reinforce that you don’t want one either.
 We learn from our friend’s mistakes as well as from our own.

 There is a (private) archive of all the penalties, just like the (public) archive of all match results.
 This archive becomes useful in the case of one player committing a high number of the same infraction.
-If a player receives a Warning for “Looking at Extra Cards — He revealed his opponent’s cards while shuffling his opponent’s deck before the beginning of the match” for twenty times in twenty consecutive tournaments, well, wouldn’t you believe that he’s doing it on purpose and he’s doing it only once just because he knows that “the first time is just a Warning.”?
+If a player receives a warning for “Looking at extra cards – They revealed their opponent’s cards while shuffling their opponent’s deck before the beginning of the match” for twenty times in twenty consecutive tournaments, well, wouldn’t you believe that their doing it on purpose and they are doing it only once just because they knows that “the first time is just a warning.”

 If a minor violation is quickly handled by the players to their mutual satisfaction, a judge does not need to intervene.